 With a wind that sighs mournfully.’

 In the first verse, the concept of the past is discussed, and the basic structure of the poem’s content is made clear.
-The narrator of the poem appears to be speaking with a “smiling child,” and asking them about the nature of time and reality.
+The narrator of ‘Past, Present, Future’ appears to be speaking with a “smiling child,” and asking them about the nature of time and reality.
 Despite the context of being asked to a child, the answer is not particularly childish, invoking an image of autumn, which is often viewed as a wistful kind of time because of its close relationship with cold and dark winters.
 The wind, personified to have a mournful sigh, is portrayed as being a sad figure, and this Autumn is ultimately described as something pleasant.
 The descriptions “soft and mild” suggest ideal weather, and the idea of a sad wind is distinct from that of a cold wind.

 The choice to use the Fall season as a focus for the past is an interesting one, because it implies an impending winter.
 This would suggest that the present is going to be described as a wintry season, but it is also possible that the child is suggesting that when a person looks back into the past, they tend to see the mild autumn over the cold winter.
 This, then, could be a metaphor for the concept of nostalgia, of preferring to remember the past as (or even modify the memories to be) something calm and wonderful, to be missed, and to want to experience again.